-- Get help with subjects like English, math, science, philosophy, etc.
+- Connect with another student or volunteer has been successful in your class in order to get help with subjects like English, math, science, philosophy, etc.

 - Develop study skills and success skills essential for success in all classes.

-- Work one-on-one or in small groups with a peer or professional tutor to get personalized help.
+- Work one-on-one or in small groups with a peer tutor to get personalized help.